 Address: 208 Scenic Dr, Watford City, ND 58854

 There is a small visitor center in the north unit right next to the entrance gate for the North Unit.
-It’s really quite small but you can get information, maps, souvenirs, as well as your cancellation stamp.
+It’s small, but you can get information, maps, souvenirs, and your cancellation stamp.
 Also a great spot to ask for information on hikes and weather in the North Unit

 South Unit Visitor Center

-The South Unit visitor center is the larger and better visited of the visitor centers.
-And with the longest hours.
-Additionally, you can also visit Theodore Roosevelt’s Maltese Cross Cabin which was relocated next to the visitor Center.
+The South Unit visitor center is the larger, better visited of the visitor centers, and it has the longest hours.
+Additionally, you can visit Theodore Roosevelt’s Maltese Cross Cabin, which was relocated next to the Visitor Center.

 Address: 201 East River Road N. Medora, ND 58645